Uncovering the Truth

 As it stands second round claimants paid no legal fees and first round paid massive legal fees.

-Since Nationals win in Government we have asked them for there response on the Lake Alice compensation and justice.
+Since Nationals win in Government we have asked for there response on the compensation and justice.
 National has sent the letter below to us, not very promising.

 December 09 update.